niklaslienau/demo-repo/README.md

 # Demo

-This Read Me is a demo Repo to get started with GitHub.
+This  is a demo Repo to get started with GitHub.